ui-libraries/githelp/working_with_git.md

 	git clone [path to your existing git repository]

-**3)**  If this was successful, you should see a new directory in /l/librarydata/dls/git with the same name as your working directory.
+**3)**  If this was successful, you should see a new directory in /l/librarydata/dls/git with the same name as your working copy.
 This new master repository, however, thinks that your working copy is the master source code.
 Going forward, we want this to work the other way around.
 You'll need to remove the origins from the new master repository.
 From the git bash of the master repo:
 	git remote rm origin

 **4)** While you're here, let's set up our `master` and `develop` branches.
 (In our master source code repository, `master` is always a mirror of our stable production version. `develop` is where we'll be sharing our code with each other while were in development.):